SymfonyCasts/vue/sfcasts/ep2/add-to-cart.md

 # Add To Cart

-Coming soon...

-All right.
-So first when we click it,

-And one thing that we want to prevent is that cart object is being loaded.
-Asynchronously is we don't want someone to hit add to cart before we have the cart object.
-So we can fix that really easily.
-By going up to the add to cart button, and here we can say, `:disabled` set to `cart === null`.
-We don't have a cart, it should be disabled.
+The cart data is being loaded via AJAX... and we *need* that data *before* we can add a new item to the cart.
+It should all load pretty quickly, but to be safe, we need to prevent the user from clicking the "Add to cart" button *until* that AJAX call is done.

+Head up to find that button.
+This is delightfully simply: add `:disabled` set to `cart === null`.

+If we don't have a `cart`, this button will be disabled.

-And Now we can hook up the real functionality we want, which is that `@click=""`, let's call it a new `addToCart()` method down here.
-Let's add that method.
-I'll go down to the bottom `methods: {}`, `addToCart()` This one
+Now let's hook up the *real* functionality: `@click=""` and call a new `addToCart()` method.
+Head down to the component, add `methods: {}`, then `addToCart()`.
+This won't need any arguments.

-Won't take, don't need any arguments here.
-And what we're gonna do here now is actually call that add to cart method from inside of our `cart-service`.
-So I'll say

-`addItemToCart()` I'll hit tab to auto, complete that again, it's a little redundant, but I just want to show you that that did add the import
+Inside, we can use an `addToCart` method from inside the `cart-service`.
+I'll type `addItemToCart()` and hit tab to auto-complete... because that little trick gets PhpStorm to add the import *for* me.

-Or up here.

-I'm the cart and what we need to pass.
-This is going to be the cart object, which we know is going to be `this.cart`.
-And we know that it's safe to reference that because we know that in practice, this `addToCart` method is not going to be callable.
-Um, until the cart is loaded because the button will be disabled.
+Ok, the first argument is the cart object - so `this.cart`.
+In practice, we know that it's safe to reference `this.cart` because our `addToCart` method can't be called until *after* the cart AJAX call has finished.
+Until then, the button is disabled.

-So `this.cart`, and then we need a pass the item
-Yeah.
-And what would, this actually is each item in the cart is actually three things.
-It is the product IRI, which we can set to `this.product['@id']` The `color`,

-Which for right now, I'm going to set to null or about that in a second and a `quantity`, which I will set to one.
-Now, if you look confused, why I know fields to put there again, this is just how my API is designed.
-So if I go back and look at the cart API and look at the put end point here, and the put end point allows us to, uh, add a product color and quantity and array of those objects inside of here.
-So that's what we are passing

-All right.
-So that should be it.
-Let's actually see if this works.
-So let me refresh one more time.
-Fresh.
-I'm going to add a cart and I think it worked.
-I don't see any areas here.
-You can actually see the Ajax call was successful down here for post `/api/carts`.
-Since we don't have a cart yet to refresh
+The second argument is the *item* to add.
+This is an object with *three* things in it: `product` - set to the product IRI, so `this.product['@id']`, `color` - which for right now, I'm going to set to `null` - and `quantity` set to 1.

+If... you're thinking:

+> How did Ryan magically know keys to pass here?

+That's... a fair question.
+This is just how the API is designed.
+If you go back to the API docs... and open the `put` endpoint, the example input shows the keys we're using.
+Both of those strings are IRI strings.

+Anyways...
+I think it's testing time!
+I'll refresh to be sure... hit "Add to Cart" and...
+I think it worked?
+I don't see any errors... but I *can* see the successful AJAX call to `/api/carts`.
+It's a POST request since this is creating a *new* cart.

-And check the cart data and Oh, you can see it's actually still empty.
-This is actually a little bug I've been seeing on my computer.
-I wanted to show you in case any of you hit it.
-You actually look at the source code right now.
-You see the `window.cartIri` is still null.
-The problem is that I use `localhost:8000` for tons of projects.
-And since I'm using on HTTP, which means I already have cookies from other projects.
-And since I'm using this on HTTP, it's actually rejecting my cookie in favor of those existing secure cookies.
-Long way of saying, if you get this, you can actually go into application and clear your storage completely.
-So this is basically clearing my session storage.
-Now I'm going to refresh, I'll go back to the view data tools.
-I'm going to add a cart one more time.
+Let's see if the `cart` data updated inside Vue.
+Hmm, it did not!
+This is a quirk that is *completely* unrelated to Vue... but I wanted to show in case it happens to you.
+If we look at the HTML source, we can see that `window.cartIri` is still `null`.
+The problem is that I use `localhost:8000` for tons of projects, which means I already have cookies from those other projects.
+And since I'm using `http` instead of `https` this time, my browser is *rejecting* my new session cookie.

-This time when I refresh.
-Yeah.
-So you can see actually up in the header, it says shopping cart one.
-And if we look at the view tools down here, yes, our cart has one item in it with quantity one.
-So that kind of, we had that quantity thing going, I'm going to hit add a cart two more times and you actually see that this header doesn't update yet.
-We're going to fix that soon.
-But when we refresh now, it says three and our cart here still has one item in it.
-But now that one item has quantity three.
-So yes, we are adding things to our cart.
+The fix is to go to Application and clear the storage to get rid of any cookies from other projects.

+Let's try this again.
+Refresh... go back to the Vue dev tools and click "Add to Cart".
+This time when I refresh... yea!
+Look at the header!
+It says: "Shopping cart (1)".
+And if we look at the Vue tools... yes!
+The `cart` contains 1 item with `quantity` `one`.

+To prove we an *increase* the quantity, hit "Add to Cart" 2 more times.
+Notice that the header does *not* instantly update.
+That's no surprise, but we *will* fix that.
+Refresh to see the new value and... yes! it says 3!
+Our `cart` still only has one item, but with `quantity` 3.

-So next, let's make this fancier with some animations, hook up the quantity and color selectors for products that need a color and somehow update this cart header immediately, whenever we click add to cart.
-So we don't have to wait for it to refresh.
+We can add things to our cart!
+Next, let's make this whole process fancier with some animations and hook up the `quantity` input and color selector.